 When you load data, ThoughtSpot uses defaults for data modeling metadata.
-You change these defaults using the data modeling file if you have access to the ADMIN > Data Management page.
-Editing this file allows you to view and edit all your system’s data columns at once, in bulk.
+You can change these defaults using the data modeling file if you have access to the Data > Settings > Business Data Model page.
+Editing this file allows you to view and edit all the system data columns.
 When you (or your users) add new data to your system, this file changes as it expands to accommodate new data columns.

 Overview of the modeling process

 The data formats you use in your system are controlled by the modeling file, an Excel file.
 To make these changes you download the model file, change the model, and upload your changes back into the system.

 In each row of the modeling file, all the data properties corresponding to a column from your data are listed.
 You can modify many of these properties by typing in the new value.
 Remember these important guidelines when editing the model file:

 - Do not modify any value in a column which contains DoNotModify in the field under the column heading.